She's All That: Soundtrack

 The song "Kiss Me" was used as the main theme song.
 The film's box office success helped "Kiss Me" to gain widespread mainstream attention and chart success.
 It climbed to No. 2 on Billboard's Hot 100 list, and stayed in the Top 10 for 16 straight weeks and No. 4 in the UK and New Zealand.

+The film was released in Italy with the title "Kiss Me".